arthurzoubin/ReactNativeBoilerplate/README.md

 - [immutable](https://github.com/facebook/immutable-js) - Immutable persistent data collections for Javascript which increase efficiency and simplicity.
 - [flow](https://flow.org/) - Tired of having to run your code to find bugs?
 Flow identifies problems as you code.
 Stop wasting your time guessing and checking.
 - [ESLint](https://eslint.org/) - ESLint is an open source project originally created by Nicholas C. Zakas in June 2013.
 Its goal is to provide a pluggable linting utility for JavaScript.
+- [ESLint](https://github.com/infinitered/reactotron/) - A macOS, Windows, and Linux app for inspecting your React JS and React Native apps.

 ##### Modules
 - [react-navigation](https://reactnavigation.org/) - Start quickly with built-in navigators that deliver a seamless out-of-the box experience.